 CHRCH, A BLACK MUSIC STORY Reading, Kennedy Center Local Theatre Festival

-Selected for Congo Square Theatre Festival On the Square Reading Series, Chicago, ILL
+Selected for Congo Square Theatre Festival On the Square Reading Series, CHICAGO

 An excerpt from Familial Comforts Dramatic Question Theatre Digital Stage Season 2023